AsturaPhoenix/trip_planner_aquamarine/README.md

 ## Building

-For web, a typical build is
+For web, a typical build is, under the `app` subdirectory,

 ```
 flutter build web --base-href "/trip_planner_aquamarine/" --web-renderer canvaskit